 Step Two: Create Loaves

 Turn the dough out onto a cutting board and shape it into an oval loaf.
 Use a serrated knife to cut it into four pieces.
-Next, loosely wrap the four pieces in foil and use tongs to place in the heated oven.
-Bake for 45–50 minutes.
+Next, loosely wrap the four pieces in foil and use tongs to place them in the oven.
+Bake for 45 to 50 minutes.

-Once they’re done, use tongs to remove the four pieces from the oven.
-They are still pretty so hot so leave them in the foil and set them aside to cool.
+Once they’re done, use tongs to remove them from the oven.
+They are still pretty hot so leave them in the foil and set them aside to cool.